Handy guide to the London Underground

 How much does the ticket cost?
 How does the London Underground work?

 The London Underground is divided into 9 radial areas starting in the historic center and covering almost the entire city.
-Most of the main tourist attractions of the British capital are located in zones 1 and 2, where you are likely to move all the time unless you are staying far from the center.
+Most of the main tourist attractions of the British capital are located in zones 1 and 2, where you will probably move all the time unless you are staying far from the center.

-To find out the exact cost of the journey before you go, I recommend you to visit the Transport for London website where you will find all the updated fares.
-From an economic point of view it is not very advisable to buy this type of ticket if you are going to spend several days in the city and plan to use the subway frequently.
+To find out the exact cost of the journey before you travel I recommend you visit the Transport for London website where you will find all the updated fares.
+From an economic point of view it is not very advisable to buy a single ticket if you are going to spend several days in the city and plan to use the subway frequently.
 It is also not recommended in terms of time because you will have to stop at the vending machines to buy it every time you want to use it.

 Are there season tickets to use the London Underground?